 Frequently Asked Questions

-Q: How many members are on the University of Denver’s Board of Trustees and how long is each member on the Board?
+Q: How many members are on the University of Denver’s Board of Trustees and how long is each member's term?

-A: The board consists of 28 voting board members, divided into four classes of seven members each, all elected and appointed for four-year terms.
-Trustees may serve no more than a total of three consecutive full terms; however, a Trustee is eligible for re-election to the Board following one year’s absence from Board service.
+A: The board consists of no more than 38 voting board members—all elected and appointed for four-year terms—divided into four classes.
+Trustees may serve no more than a total of three consecutive full terms; however, a trustee is eligible for re-election to the board following one year’s absence from board service.

 Q: Are the meetings open to the public?

 A: Members are nominated by the Nominating and Governance Committee and are elected for four-year terms.
-If you are interested in being considered for membership or making a recommendation, please the Board of Trustees at [email protected] or 303-871-3115.
+If you are interested in being considered for membership or making a recommendation, please email the board of trustees at email@example.com or call 303-871-3115.

 A: No, University of Denver Board of Trustee members serve without compensation.

-A: The Board may from time to time honor a departing trustee with the title of Honorary Life Trustee.
-Honorary LifeTrustees are considered advisory Trustees of the Board.
+A: The board may, from time to time, honor a departing trustee with the title of honorary life trustee.
+Honorary life trustees are considered advisory trustees of the board.
 They do not have voting powers and cannot hold office, but they do have the right to attend meetings and serve on committees where appointed.

-Q: Who makes up the Executive Committee and what are its responsibilities?
+Q: Who makes up the executive committee and what are their responsibilities?